yoaverez/DNA_clustering_project/README.md

 This is an implementation of DNA clustering that improves on previous work done by Raschtian et al. in their paper:
 ["Clustering billions of reads for DNA data storage"](https://papers.nips.cc/paper/6928-clustering-billions-of-reads-for-dna-data-storage)

-Please see the research report, for full details and expected performance: in `research_report.pdf`
+Please see the research report, for full details and expected performance: in `research_report.pdf`.

+## Requirements
+Make sure to download the requirements listed in `env_requirements.txt`.
+There is a notebook that plots the performance, runtime, and other stats, you can find it by opening jupyter notebooks from the terminal at the project folder and run `behaviour_analysis.ipynb`.

 ## Usage
 To run the clustering algorithm on your own data , bring an input file of simulated DNA strands,  in the form ${A,C,G,T}$.